dotnet/designs/accepted/compat-pack/compat-pack.md

 easier and code largely just compiles as-is.
 However, we also didn't want to complicate .NET Standard by adding large API sets that can't work across all platforms.
 That's why we haven't, for instance, added the Windows registry or reflection emit APIs.
-The *.NET Framework Compatibility Pack* will sit above .NET Standard [1] and is thus free to provide access to technologies that are Windows only.
+The *Windows Compatibility Pack* will sit above .NET Standard [1] and is thus free to provide access to technologies that are Windows only.

 Providing more APIs for class libraries that target .NET Standard also helps with the compatibility mode we've added in .NET Standard 2.0.
 It allows you to